 Just in case, I did a final test run on my husband, mom, and daughter.
 They all couldn’t get enough.
 Let me tell you, a nineteen-month-old isn’t going to pretend to like something just to be nice!
 She couldn’t stop eating this sweet (but sugar-free) low carb sweet potato casserole.
 That’s a sign, right there.

 So, what are you making this Thanksgiving?
 Now you can officially cross that question off your list.
-Seriously, pecan roasted better-than-sweet-potato casserole is the side dish you need.
+Seriously, a healthy potato casserole with pecan crust is the side dish you need.

-Pecan Crusted Low Carb Sweet Potato Casserole (Paleo, Sugar-free):
+Low Carb Sweet Potato Casserole Recipe – Healthy Sweet Potato Casserole (Paleo, Sugar-free):

 Pin it to save for later!